Ellcat/firehose-vagrant/mac-online.md

 _We need an amazon developer account for some image storage space on Amazons S3 service (this will cost you nothing)_

 * Sign-up and create an account for [Amazon Web Services](http://aws.amazon.com/).
-Anything we'll do over the weekend will cost you nothing, so don't worry about your credit card being charged.
+Nothing we do in the lessons will cost you anything, so don't worry about your credit card being charged.

 Step 7: Test